 - Pragmatic Villain: He actively assists in the first OS boss battle, being forced to step-in to keep a stray blast from hitting Yuna, and once he made his presence known he had to keep partaking in the battle to keep his cover from being blown.

 - Purple Is Powerful: His OS outfit is purple, and he's the second highest ranked player in the game.
+He later uses an ALO avatar with similar colors.

 - "The Reason You Suck" Speech: Mocks Kirito for being the greatest swordsman in VR but utterly pathetic in AR.